shazChaudhry/keycloak/README.md

   - `docker stack deploy --compose-file docker-stack.yml keycloak` You may be interested in knowing that this stack defines a volume plugin called [Cloudstor](https://docs.docker.com/docker-for-aws/persistent-data-volumes/).
 Docker containers can use a volume created with Cloudstor _(available across entire cluster)_ to mount a persistent data volume
   - `docker service ls`

-### Configuring Keycloak
-- Follow the documentation at https://www.keycloak.org/documentation.html

-### Testing
+# Testing
   In your favorite browser, navigate to:
   - https://HOST_NAME _(e.g. https://keycloak for locally provisioned infra)_
   - username / password = admin / Password01

+# Configuring Keycloak
+- Follow the documentation at https://www.keycloak.org/documentation.html